cirosantilli/git-tutorial/index.md

 #stash

-Saves all modifications which are not on the index and returns the working tree to `HEAD` into a modification stack called *stash*.
+Saves all unstaged modifications of the working tree, and returns the working tree to `HEAD` into a modification stack called *stash*.

 The changes can be applied to any branch afterwards.

+This is a common operation when:

+- you are working on a branch, when a more urgent branch needs fixing, but you don't want to create a commit just to save the current state
+- you want to apply working tree modifications to another branch

 Push changes to the top of the stash: